4GeeksAcademy/master-javascript-programming-exercises/exercises/156-isogram/README.md

 + An **isogram** is a word that has no repeating letters, consecutive or non-consecutive.

-+ Suppose your input has only letters.
++ Suppose your input string has only letters (no spaces).

-+ Suppose that a string is an isogram
++ Suppose that an empty string is an isogram.

 + Ignore letter case.